List of classical music composers by era

 This is a list of classical music composers by era.
 With the exception of the overview, the Modernist era has been combined with the Postmodern.
+Composers with a career spanning across more than one time period are colored in between their two respective eras.

 Overview

 Medieval era

 See List of Medieval composers and Medieval music.

 Renaissance era

 See List of Renaissance composers and Renaissance music.

 Baroque era

 See List of Baroque composers and Baroque music.